Department of Foreign Languages and Literature

 English-Hungarian bilingual education

-English-language BA in Pre-School Education
+BA in Pre-School Education, English language programme

 English (CLIL) pre-school teacher